Wildhearts is a Forest and Nature School program located in Prince Edward County.

 Wildhearts Mission Statement

-We are dedicated to nature based, child-led emergent learning that centres curiosity, respect, community and relationships (to land, one’s self and others).
+We are dedicated to nature based, child-led and emergent learning that centres curiosity, respect, community and relationships (to land, one’s self and others).
 Our model of pedagogy is committed to imparting a socially, culturally and environmentally conscious curriculum.
 Our vision is for all children to be able to play and learn in a safe and inclusive environment.
 A space where they are free to be themselves, explore without walls and learn at their own pace through supportive relationships and play.

 Our Foundational Pillars